The FAM&I Lab in Action (Gallery)

 Human Development, Department of Counseling & Human Development, Warner School of Education & Human Development

-Nestor (he/they/siya) is an assistant professor of developmental psychology and of human development at the University of Rochester.
+Nestor (he/they) is an assistant professor of developmental psychology and of human development at the University of Rochester.
 He is the PI of the FAM&I Lab, leading studies on family-youth interactions and their relations with youth psychological, academic, and identity outcomes.
 Nestor was born and raised in Manila, Philippines, immigrated to Southern California (SoCal) in his early teens, and eventually finished his Ph.D. in Education, Human Development in Context at the University of California, Irvine.
 In his spare time, he loves rough-housing with his dog Hero, visiting vineyards and cider houses around Upstate New York with his husband Jonah, watching local Rochester theatre and drag performances, and (re)learning how to cook SoCal-based dishes.

 Top Three media that Nestor recommends: